Building safety with a young personBack to top

 And these are things you should NOT do:

-- Do not lecture, shame, embarrass or blame them for problematic or risky AOD use.
+- Do not lecture, shame, embarrass or blame them for problematic or risky alcohol and other drugs use.

 - Do not label them or disengage from them because of what they say or how they act towards you.